vinhhoxuan168/shopizer/.gemini/styleguide.md

 - **Functions in WHERE**: Using functions on indexed columns (e.g., `WHERE YEAR(created_at) = 2023`) which prevents index usage.
 - **N+1 Queries**: Detecting loops that execute a database query inside each iteration.
 - **Mismatched Data Types**: Comparing a string column with a numeric value (causes implicit conversion and ignores index).

-## 3. Detect Index Setup
-When reviewing code that includes SQL queries or Hybris Flexible Search or ORM calls or (like TypeORM, Prisma, SQLAlchemy, Hibernate):
-- **Requirement**: Any new query attribute or model  must use `Index Seek` or `Index Scan` on a limited range.
-Full `Index Scan` or `Table Scan` on large tables is prohibited.
-- **Detection**: Flag queries that use `SELECT *` without a `WHERE` clause on indexed columns.
-- **Warning**: If a query filters by a column that is not part of an index (check schema definitions if available), suggest adding an index or refactoring.

 ## 4. Sample slow query Patterns
 Query pattern that cause performance issue